-A visit to Siena’s Gothic Cathedral is an event in itself.
+A visit to Siena’s Cathedral is an event in itself.
 A temple to religious fervour and Sienese pride, it has an awe inspiring interior, splendid works of art and a remarkable view from its roof.

 It took more than two hundred years to build (from the mid-12th century).
 It was supposed to be enlarged in 1339, but the work stopped with the arrival of the plague that killed off much of the population.
 You can still see the unfinished nave (called “facciatone”) and today visitors can climb it to get an amazing view point of the church and its surroundings.
 The side aisle of the unfinished nave was roofed over and today hosts the Museo dell’Opera del Duomo.